 In this case, the initial questions that come to mind are:

-If you’re interested, book a free 20-minute discovery call with me to learn more about working together and understand if it’s a fit.
+If you’re interested, book a discovery call with me to learn more about working together and understand if it’s a fit.

 Remember, this isn’t about "fixing" anyone; it’s about understanding and evolving together as a couple.